Sa'ad Musa

 The Sa'ad Musa or Saad Musa (Sacad Muuse, سعد موسى, Full Name: Saad ibn Musa ibn Zubayr ibn Abd al-Raḥmān ibn ash-Shaykh Isḥāq ibn Aḥmad) is a northern Somali clan.
-Its members form a part of the Habr Awal ,the largest and most populated sub-clan of the Isaaq clan family.
-The Sa'ad Musa traditionally consists of nomadic pastoralists, coastal people, merchants and farmers.The clan inhabits Hargeisa city Somaliland where they are the majority, including Maroodi Jeex, Awdal and Sahil as well as Djibouti,the Somali Region of Ethiopia, Somalia, Kenya and Tanzania.
+Its members form a part of the Habr Awal, the largest and most populated sub-clan of the Isaaq clan family.
+The Sa'ad Musa traditionally consists of nomadic pastoralists, coastal people, merchants and farmers.The clan inhabits Hargeisa city Somaliland where they are the majority, including Maroodi Jeex, Awdal and Sahil as well as Djibouti, the Somali Region of Ethiopia, Somalia, Kenya and Tanzania.
+Historically, the Sa'ad Musa were part of the Adal Sultanate and held the port of Berbera.